Latest travel updates on Coronavirus (COVID19) here

 Tonight we’ll enjoy another fantastic dinner onboard and overnight in Raiatea lagoon.

-Early this morning we’ll sail back to Tahiti, disembarking between 9AM and 10AM.
+Welcome back to Tahiti!
+Disembarkation is between 9AM and 10AM.
 Your trip includes a complimentary departure transfer which will be confirmed by your group leader.
-It can either transfer you to the airport or a hotel to continue your time in Tahiti on your own.
+It can either transfer you to the airport or our host hotel to continue your time in Tahiti on your own.
 Thank you for joining our French Polynesia: Tahiti Gay Cruise.
 Nana for now!

 The French Polynesian Māhū – like the two-spirited people of Indigenous North America, or Thai kathoey, were born men…but embrace their feminine energy.Read More